ChiSuWq/BatchGather/README.md

 * Here is the array example
 ![](https://github.com/ChiSuWq/BatchGather/blob/master/Image/example_array.jpg)

-* The example that the local indices have be converted to global ones.
+* The example that the local indices have been converted to global ones.
 ![](https://github.com/ChiSuWq/BatchGather/blob/master/Image/indices_from_local_to_global.jpg)

 (The TopKV2 results from "tf.nn.top_k")